lezippo/ODE/README.md

 ## Euler's Method

+Euler's method is a simple numerical technique for solving ordinary differential equations (ODEs) numerically and serves as the foundation for more sophisticated numerical methods.
-Euler's method approximates the solution to the ODE by performing successive linear approximations based on the derivative of the function $ f(x, y) $.
-Here's the iterative process:
+It approximates the solution to the ODE by performing successive linear approximations based on the derivative of the function $f(x, y)$.

 1. **Initial Condition**: Start with the initial condition $y(x_0) = y_0$.
 2. **Step Size**: Choose a small step size $h$ that determines the distance between consecutive points along the $x$-axis.